darionco/rollup-plugin-web-worker-loader/README.md

     preserveSource?: boolean,       // when inlined and this option is enabled, the full source code is included in the
                                     // built file, otherwise it's embedded as a base64 string.
 Default: false

-    enableUnicodeSupport?: boolean, // when inlined in Base64 format, this options enables unicode support (UTF16) this
+    enableUnicodeSupport?: boolean, // when inlined in Base64 format, this option enables unicode support (UTF16).
+This
                                     // flag is disabled by default because supporting UTF16 doubles the size of the final
                                     // payload.
 Default: false

-    loadPath?: string,              // this options is useful when the worker scripts need to be loaded from another folder.
+    loadPath?: string,              // this option is useful when the worker scripts need to be loaded from another folder.
                                     // Default: ''

-    skipPlugins?: Array             // Plugins names to skip for web worker build
+    skipPlugins?: Array             // Plugin names to skip for web worker build
                                     // Default: [ 'liveServer', 'serve', 'livereload' ]
 })
 ```

+### TypeScript
+An example project that uses this plugin with TypeScript can be found [here](https://github.com/darionco/rollup-typescript-webworkers)

 ### Notes
-WARNING: To use code-splitting for the worker scripts, Rollup v1.9.2 or higher is required.
+**WARNING:** To use code-splitting for the worker scripts, Rollup v1.9.2 or higher is required.
 See https://github.com/rollup/rollup/issues/2801 for more details.

 The `sourcemap` configuration option is ignored when `inline` is set to `false`, in that case the project's sourcemap configuration is inherited.